European Drama and Theatre: Gods, Ideas and Adaptations

 Module description

-What are, and what have been, the relationships between British and European plays?
-From the Greeks to contemporary theatre, plays from Europe have been immensely influential on British (and American) traditions of theatre.
-This module takes some of the most renowned texts from this tradition and mixes them with some British texts to illuminate some of the many relationships still alive in performance and as part of social, political and intellectual culture.
-The module, then, covers a wide historical sweep and aims for you to achieve a sense of both the historical importance of the interchange between British and European plays and a grasp on these as a vibrant strand in an increasingly diverse performance culture.
+In this module we take some of the most renowned texts from this tradition and mix them with British texts to illuminate some of the many relationships still alive in performance and as part of social, political and intellectual culture.
+We will cover a wide historical sweep, giving you a sense of both the historical importance of the interchange between British and European plays and of their place as a vibrant strand in an increasingly diverse performance culture.

 What is drama for?
-Plays and contexts:
+Plays and contexts

-- The Orestiea - theatre and justice
+- The Oresteia - theatre and justice

 - Hippolytus - theatre and the family